 How much does a mechanical license cost?The current US statutory mechanical rights fee is $.091 (9.1 cents) per physical or digital copy.
 That 9.1 cents is to be divided among all publishers, who then distribute to their writers according to the contract they have with the writers (not the label's responsibility).
 So if a label want to buy a license for, say, 1000 units... divided as 500 physical plus 500 digital copies, they would divide $91 among all publishers per song on the recording project.
 In addition, if the license is obtained through Harry Fox, there is a small processing fee for their service.

 How do you get these licenses?The record label or label rep is legally obligated to obtain licenses either directly from the song publisher(s) or through the Harry Fox Agency if the song is licensed there.
 This is the tedious part... the label must contact and obtain mutually signed mechanical licenses from all publishers and co-publishers who own each separate song.
 Publisher info can be obtained by contacting and asking the writers who their publishers are.
-If you're an independent songwriter not affiliated with Harry Fox... have a blank custom mechanical license handy that you can fill out with your info and provide a label when you find out they've cut your song!
+If you're an independent songwriter not affiliated with Harry Fox... have a blank custom mechanical license handy that you can fill out with your info and provide a label when you find out they've cut your song! (scroll down to find a custom license with fillable fields!)

 When do you need to get these licenses?Before releasing the project!
 In fact, before recording the songs, labels should make sure the license is obtainable!
 The potential problem is: publishers have the right to choose who first releases their song.
 With a new unreleased song, the label needs to get the license to affirm they have permission for first release, or the recording budget for that song could be spent on something that can't be sold.